ebeaufay/threedtiles/README.md

 ```

 ### Occlusion culling
+Occlusion culling prevents the refinment of data that is hidden by other data, like a wall.
+It can almost double the frame-rate for interior scenes.
 Occlusion culling is curently only available as a demo.
-The reason is that it requires a specific render pass hence the setup is a little more complex.
-I can expose this feature upon request.
+I'll eventually expose this feature, feel free to request it.

 # Displaying meshes on a globe
 I'm working on this project in parallel https://github.com/ebeaufay/UltraGlobe which allows displaying a globe with multi resolution imagery, elevation and 3DTiles.